Key Quote

 RAD — STAGNATE

-The Witches exist outside the moral development of the play — they neither progress nor regress but represent a static (unchanging) force of chaos.
-Their stagnation is deliberate: they are catalysts for Macbeth's fall but remain unchanged themselves, functioning as archetypal (representing a universal pattern) agents of disorder.
+The Witches exist outside the moral development of the play — they neither progress nor regress but represent a staticstatic — Lacking movement or change force of chaos.
+Their stagnation is deliberate: they are catalysts for Macbeth's fall but remain unchanged themselves, functioning as archetypalarchetypal — Representing a universal pattern or model agents of disorder.

 Key Words